BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 Note that non-periodic functions can be handled using an extension of the *Fourier series* called the *Fourier transform* which treats non-periodic functions as periodic with infinite period.
 This transform thus can generate frequency domain representations of non-periodic functions as well as periodic functions, allowing a waveform to be converted between its time domain representation and its frequency domain representation.

-Next we want to but things together and compute all frequency intensities and phases assuming the *[Fourier theorem](theorem-fourier-synthesis)* is correct, i.e. we assume we can synthesize any periodic function using the [definition above](def-fourier-series).
+Next we want to put things together and compute all frequency intensities and phases assuming the *[Fourier theorem](theorem-fourier-synthesis)* is correct, i.e. we assume we can synthesize any periodic function using the [definition above](def-fourier-series).

 ## Fourier Analysis

 Until now, we assumed that all *phase shifts* are zero and that the period of the fundamental $T$ is $1$.
 Then we concluded that if we compute the integral of signal $y(t)$---a sawtooth wave---multiplied with a sinusoid of the same phase we get:

-1. either some $2A_n/T$ positive number (similarity) where $A_n$ was the frequncy intensity of frequency $n \in \mathbb{N}$
+1. either some $2A_n/T$ positive number (similarity) where $A_n$ was the frequency intensity of frequency $n \in \mathbb{N}$
 2. or zero, in this case $y(t)$ is perpendicular to the sinusoid (non-similarity)

-We can easily adapt to an arbitrary period $T$ if we change the intergrals accordingly.
+We can easily adapt to an arbitrary period $T$ if we change the integrals accordingly.
 Then, to find the correct *phase* $\phi_n$, we can reformulate the problem of similarity into an optimization problem.
-Let's say $y(t)$ is our an analog signal (its no longer a sawtooth wave but some arbitrary signal).
+Let's say $y(t)$ is our analog signal (it's no longer a sawtooth wave but some arbitrary signal).
 And let us reconsider the *[Fourier series](def-fourier-series)*:

 ```{math}